Gretchen Wilson: Rock music

-While a country singer first and foremost, Gretchen Wilson has also attracted favorable attention for her rendition of classic rock songs by Heart – a group which she sees as "one of the biggest influences on my musical career".
+Wilson has also attracted favorable attention for her rendition of classic rock songs by Heart – a group which she sees as "one of the biggest influences on my musical career".

 She has appeared several times on the same stage as lead singer Ann Wilson and guitarist Nancy Wilson, once describing the experience as "beyond a dream come true".

 She has sung "Straight On", "Crazy on You", and – most notably – "Barracuda", which she performed with Alice in Chains and Nancy Wilson on guitar at the 2007 VH1 Rock Honors.
 She also performed, with Randy Bachman, the classic Who track "Who Are You" on the album Who Are You – An All Star Tribute to the Who.
-She performed on Buckcherry's single "The Feeling Never Dies" (from the album Rock 'n' Roll), which was released January 29, 2016.
+She performed on Buckcherry's single "The Feeling Never Dies" (from the album Rock 'n' Roll), which was released on January 29, 2016.

-She has sung "Even It Up", "Rock and Roll" and "Barracuda" which she performed with Heart, Jerry Cantrell, Dave Navarro, Duff McKagan, Rufus Wainwright and Carrie Underwood at the Decades Rock Live!.
+She has sung "Even It Up", "Rock and Roll" and "Barracuda", which she performed with Heart, Jerry Cantrell, Dave Navarro, Duff McKagan, Rufus Wainwright and Carrie Underwood at the Decades Rock Live!.

 Television

 In 2025, Wilson competed in season thirteen of The Masked Singer as "Pearl" and won the season.
-She then did an encore of "Redneck Woman" while Nick Cannon, Robin Thicke, Jenny McCarthy, Ken Jeong, Rita Ora, and Andy Grammer (who finished in 2nd place as "Boogie Woogie") danced in the background.
+She then did an encore of "Redneck Woman" while Nick Cannon, Robin Thicke, Jenny McCarthy, Ken Jeong, Rita Ora, and Andy Grammer (who finished in second place as "Boogie Woogie") danced in the background.

-Wilson joined the cast of a new music competition show, The Road, which will premiere on CBS in the fall of 2025.
+Wilson joined the cast of a new music competition show, The Road, which premiered on CBS in the fall of 2025.
 She will serve in the role of 'Tour Manager' alongside co-stars Keith Urban and Blake Shelton as they travel America looking for the "next big musician" who will open for Urban on tour.